commonlyjs/commonly/README.md

 * awful stacktraces
 ```

-I wanted to have an unopinionated general-purpose utility library
+What I wanted is to have an unopinionated solid general-purpose library without any gimmicks.
-which would be so comprehensive that it could replace a standard library if one ever really wanted to.
+A standard library that could be easily extended by its user.
 Here is [my take on the issue](https://imgs.xkcd.com/comics/standards.png), presenting Commonly.